An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 - Education tax credits and deductions: These policies reduce the cost of education by either directly lowering taxes owed (credits) or reducing taxable income (deductions).
 Nine states offer education tax credits, and four offer education tax deductions.

 - Homeschooling: Some families choose to educate their children at home.
 All 50 states, the District of Columbia, and Puerto Rico allow homeschooling, although state requirements vary.
-In some states, homeschoolers can participate in some public-school activities and online education programs.
+In some states, homeschoolers can participate in some public school activities and online education programs.

 - Education Savings Accounts (ESAs): Originally set up to allow individuals to save for future education expenses with tax advantages – such as tax-free growth or tax-deductible contributions – ESAs have more recently become the most popular state mechanism for expanding educational options (including access to private schools).
 First enacted in Arizona in 2011, ESAs are state-funded individual accounts that parents can use to purchase educational services, such as tutoring, textbooks, private school tuition, and online or community college courses.
 To access ESA funds, students must meet eligibility standards which may give priority to students with disabilities or those from lower-income households.